SexChrLab/SCC-alignment/README.md

 1. Chromosome Y masked reference genome sequence for samples that do not have a Y chromosome (such as XX female samples)
 2. Chromosome Y PARs masked reference for samples that do have a Y chromosome (such as XY male samples)

-We have provided sex chromosome complement versions of the GRCh38 and CHM13v2 releases, but instructions on how these reference genome sequences were made are provided in the `references` directory.
+We have provided sex chromosome complement versions of the GRCh38 and CHM13v2 releases, but detailed instructions on how these reference genome sequences were made are provided in the `references` directory.

+A summary of how these were generated is as follows:
+1. Download the human genome reference sequence and transcriptome sequence
+2. Hard mask the entire sequence of chromosome Y (switch all nucleotides to N) to align to samples without a Y chromosome
+3. Determine the boundaries of the pseudoautosomal regions (PARs), regions of complete sequence identity (either annotated with the released genome sequence or determined by aligning the X and Y chromosome sequence to each other)
+4. Hard mask the original reference genome and transcriptome sequence in the PAR regions on chromosome Y
+5. Use index functions of alignment algorithms where needed with the Y-masked and Y PARs masked versions of the reference genome (such as `hisat2 build`)

 # Order of operations

 This section describes the order in which our modules can be run to give you an idea of how to proceed given the type of data you have.

 First, you will need to set up a custom config that describes the necessary information about your experiment and data files.
 Code and examples for this are given in `01_custom_config`  There will be specific fields required for the SCC check, SCC-aware variant calling, and gene quantification modules; the code provided will help you to generate a template for that json which you can manually fill in with the paths to your data and specific experimental details.
-Specifically, you will need to which samples have a Y chromosome and which do not.
-These lists are used for sex chromosome complement reference genomes.
+Most importantly, you will need to which samples have a Y chromosome and which do not.
+These lists are used to determine which sex chromosome complement reference genome to use and which ploidy to use for variant calling.
+You can use reported sex from sample metadata to make this list or assert the sex chromosome complement using the actual sequencing data using code in the `02_SCC_check` module.

+Once custom config files are created, you will need to set up an environment to access the software needed to do the analysis and the sex chromosome complement reference genomes.
+We have provided a Docker container and a conda environment that contains both of these to analyze human samples.

+From here, you can use DNA sequencing data to call variants using the `03a_SCC-aware_VariantCalling` module or use RNA sequencing data to quantify gene expression using the `03b_gene_quantification_RNAseq` module.
+These modules are independent of each other, so they can be run in parallel if both DNA and RNA sequencing is available for your samples.

 # Setting up your environment to run SCC aware genomics pipelines

-### Clone repository
+## Clone repository

-Start by getting a local copy of this Github repository by navigating to a directory you want to work in and issuing the clone command:
+Start by getting a local copy of this Github repository which contains all the code for the modules by navigating to a directory you want to work in and issuing the clone command:

 ```
 cd /path/to/local/directory/
 git clone https://github.com/SexChrLab/SCC-alignment.git
 ```

-### Workflows
+## Tools used to run workflow code
 Our pipelines use Snakemake, a workflow management tool for Python, to streamline and parallelize processes.

 For more information on programming in Python: